boyangzhao/boyangzhao.github.io/_posts/2021-01-13-monte-carlo-integration.md

 ## Example | Univariate

-As an example, in python, we can perform the following to approximate the integration of $$f(x)=x^2$$ from -2 to 2.
+As an example, in Python, we can perform the following to approximate the integration of $$f(x)=x^2$$ from -2 to 2.

 ```python